adamchalmers/blog/content/what-are-extensions.md

 }
 ```

 The handler function has **no other way** to get a logger, *except* the logger from the middleware.
 The one downside is that there's no way to know (at compile time) that the `Extensions` will have a logger, so at runtime, our handler has to do a `get()` which returns `Option<Logger>`, and unwrap it.
 This means our server will panic if the programmer forgot to set the logger on the `Extensions`.
 This kinda bothers me, but in practice, our middleware is so simple that it's not going to be a problem.
-I guess if our middleware gets so complicated that I need static guarantees that the logger is always there, I can refactor this and write a follow-up blog :)
+I guess if our middleware gets so complicated that I need static guarantees that the logger is always there, I can refactor this and write a follow-up blog :) Please leave a comment if you have any suggestions on how to make the panic impossible!

 ## Passing information _from_ handlers back to middleware